feets.datasets package

 feets.datasets.base.get_data_home(data_home=None)[source]

-Return the path of the feets data dir.
+Return the path of the feets data directory.

-This folder is used by some large dataset loaders to avoid downloading the data several times.
+This directory is used by some large dataset loaders to avoid downloading the same data several times.

-By default the data dir is set to a folder named ‘feets_data’ in the user home folder.
+By default, this is a directory named ‘feets_data’ in the user’s home directory.

-Alternatively, it can be set by the ‘feets_DATA’ environment variable or programmatically by giving an explicit folder path.
-The ‘~’ symbol is expanded to the user home folder.
+Alternatively, it can be programatically set with the data_home variable, or by the ‘feets_DATA’ environment variable.
+The ‘~’ prefix will be expanded to the user’s home directory.

-If the folder does not already exist, it is automatically created.
+If the directory does not already exist, it will be automatically created.

 Parameters: